How to tell

 foil than with lead.
 The major advantages of using lead over copper

-uniform in width, which looks especially great with straight lines,
+in width, which looks especially good with straight lines,

-geometric shapes, and symmetrical designs, and that leading, once
+geometric shapes, and symmetrical designs, that leading, once

 mastered, is much quicker than copper foiling, and can therefore

-significantly reduce the cost of a stained glass artwork.
-Leading
+significantly reduce the cost of a stained glass artwork, and that

 requires greater glass-cutting skill because gaps between one piece of